fabian-hk/nano_siem/doc/configuration.md

 # Default is 1 days.
 Can be a float.
 OW_LATENCY_PLOT_DAYS=1

+# Kernel size for smoothing the latency plot.
+# Higher values will result in a smoother plot.
+# Default is 60.
+OW_LATENCY_PLOT_SMOOTHING=60

 # Number of days to plot in the disk usage plots.
 # Default is 30 days.
 Can be a float.
 OW_DISK_PLOT_DAYS=30

+# Kernel size for smoothing the disk usage plot.
+# Higher values will result in a smoother plot.
+# Default is 60.
+OW_DISK_PLOT_SMOOTHING=60
 ```

 # Debugging